NixOS/rfcs/rfcs/0000-nixos-containers.md

 * Imperative Container
 * Ephemeral, unprivileged
 * ve-, vz-, MACVLAN
-* radvd gegen fehlendes IPv6/Minimalsetup

-This is the core, normative part of the RFC.
-Explain the design in enough detail for somebody familiar with the ecosystem to understand, and implement.
-This should get into specifics and corner-cases.
-Yet, this section should also be terse, avoiding redundancy even at the cost of clarity.
+## Config activation

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions

-This section illustrates the detailed design.
-This section should clarify all confusion the reader has from the previous sections.
-It is especially important to counterbalance the desired terseness of the detailed design; if you feel your detailed design is rudely short, consider making this section longer instead.

 # Drawbacks
 [drawbacks]: #drawbacks

 * Explicit dependency on `networkd` (`networking.useNetworkd = true;`) on both the host-side and container-side.
+  * Since there's a movement to make `systemd-networkd` the default on NixOS, this is from the author's PoV not a big problem.

-* Need to migrate from existing containers at the moment.
+* Need to migrate from existing containers.
+  * As demonstrated in [*Migration plan*](#migration-plan), a sane path exists.
+  * With a long deprecation time, a rush to migrate can be avoided.

 # Alternatives
 [alternatives]: #alternatives

-* Implement this feature in e.g. its own (optionally community-maintained) [flake](https://www.tweag.io/blog/2020-05-25-flakes/):
+* Implement this feature in e.g. its own (optionally community-maintained) repository:
+  * This is problematic due to the changes for [Config activation](#config-activation) that required changes in `switch-to-configuration.pl`.
 * Keep both the proposed feature and the existing `nixos-container` subsystem in NixOS.
-In contrast to `systemd-nspawn@`, the current container subsystem uses `/var/lib/containers` as state-directory, so clashes shouldn't happen.
+In contrast to `systemd-nspawn@`, the current container subsystem uses `/var/lib/containers` as state-directory, so clashes shouldn't happen:
+  * The main concern is increased maintenance workload.
+Also, with the rather prominent name `nixos-container` we shouldn't advertise the old, problematic implementation.
 * Do nothing.
+  * As shown above, this change leverages the full featureset of `systemd-nspawn` and also solves a few existing problems, that are non-trivial to solve when keeping the old implementation.
+  * Since it's planned to move to `networkd` in the longterm anyways, fundamental changes in the container subsystem will be mandatory anyways.

 # Unresolved questions
 [unresolved]: #unresolved-questions